anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## Extension of the storage system

-Community works to make modular storage system (*[pluggable storage](https://www.postgresql.org/message-id/flat/20160812231527.GA690404%40alvherre.pgsql#20160812231527.GA690404@alvherre.pgsql)*).
+The community works to make modular storage system (*[pluggable storage](https://www.postgresql.org/message-id/flat/20160812231527.GA690404%40alvherre.pgsql#20160812231527.GA690404@alvherre.pgsql)*).
 Thus, Postgres could have different storage engines.
 In the work in progress, we can list:

   * Columnar storage (associated with vectorization)
   * Table compression
   * *In-memory* storage
   * [zheap](https://github.com/EnterpriseDB/zheap) : this engine would update records
-  directly in the heap.
-Without duplicating tuples in the tables according to MVCC.
+  directly in the heap, without duplicating tuples in the tables according to MVCC.
   And so, get rid of fragmentation and vacuum.

 ## Extension of JIT